zpconn/zachconn/posts/2013-06-17-k-combinator.markdown

 set a [K $b [set b $a]]
 ```

-These examples aren't particularly useful or life-changing, but I hope they are training you to understand how ```K``` allows us to tag side effects onto ordinary command invocations in a condensed syntax.
-Let's look at some more substantial and interesting examples which will use this knowledge.
+These examples aren't particularly useful, but they illustrate how ```K``` allows us to tag side effects onto ordinary command invocations in a condensed syntax.

+Here's another example.
 Suppose we have a stack, represented as a list in Tcl, and we want to implement the pop operation.
 Pop inspects the top-most value on the stack, returning its value to us, and it then deletes this element from the stack.
 With ```K```, this sounds like a computation with a side effect:

 ``` tcl
 proc pop {stackName} {